-Covid-19: Government safety guidelines for close contact beauty services released
+[Updated] New Government safety guidelines for close contact beauty services updated

-The Government has released its official guidelines for beauty salons, spas, nail bars, make-up artists and mobile/home-based therapists in England on how to safely reopen their businesses post-Covid-19.
+As the Government gives facial treatments the go-ahead to commence from August 15, the Government has updated its official guidelines for beauty salons, spas, nail bars, make-up artists and mobile/home-based therapists in England on how to safely offer close contact services in their businesses post-Covid-19.

-The “Keeping workers and clients safe during Covid-19 in close contact services: Covid-19 secure guidance for employers, employees and the self-employed” was published on June 23 and is a guide to help you restart operations at your beauty business during the pandemic.
-The Government has stated that the document will be updated over time, which should hopefully give more clarity to larger operations such as spas.
+After the announcement that beauty salons and spas can resume close contact services from August 15, the “Keeping workers and clients safe during Covid-19 in close contact services: Covid-19 secure guidance for employers, employees and the self-employed” guide was updated on August 13 and provides information to help you restart operations at your beauty business.

 The Government defines close contact services as “hairdressing, barbershops, beauty and nail bars, make-up, tattoo and spray tanning studios, spas, sports and massage therapy, and wellbeing and holistic locations.
 This guidance is also designed for those who provide mobile close contact services from their homes and in other people’s homes.”